The Eras of Oregon Film

 Studio projects have always been central to Oregon’s production landscape, especially in the 1980s, and films like “The Goonies,” “Animal House” and “Stand by Me” still bring many set-jetting tourists into the state.
 “Kindergarten Cop” and “Short Circuit” further established Astoria as a popular backdrop for a wide variety of films.

-Oregon’s animation industry found its roots circa 1975 with an Oscar win for the animated short film “Closed Mondays” by Bob Gardiner and Will Vinton.
+Oregon’s animation industry traces its roots to circa 1975 with an Oscar win for the animated short film “Closed Mondays” by Bob Gardiner and Will Vinton.
 This was the beginning of a homegrown industry that created award-winning features like “Coraline,” “Kubo & The Two Strings” and “Guillermo del Toro’s Pinocchio.”

 Portland has been home to several larger and popular television series such as “Grimm,” “The Librarians,” “Shrill” and the always self-effacing and eponymous “Portlandia.”